ReFS: Comparison with other file systems

-Like ReFS, ZFS, Bcachefs, and Btrfs are designed to integrate data protection, snapshots, and background error correction.
+ReFS like ZFS, Bcachefs, and Btrfs are designed to integrate data protection, snapshots, and background error correction.

 In 2012, Phoronix wrote an analysis of ReFS vs Btrfs.
 At the time, their features were similar, with both supporting checksums, RAID-like use of multiple disks, and error correction.
 However, ReFS lacked copy-on-write snapshots and compression, both found in Btrfs and ZFS.

 In 2014, BetaNews wrote a review of ReFS and assessed its readiness for production use.
 The review concluded that ReFS had at least some advantages over two file systems then available for file servers running Unix-like operating systems, ZFS and ReiserFS.

 ZFS (used in Solaris, illumos, FreeBSD and others) was widely criticized for its comparatively extreme memory requirements of many gigabytes of RAM for online deduplication.
 However, online deduplication was not enabled by default in ZFS and was not supported at the time by ReFS (it has since been added), so not enabling ZFS online deduplication yielded a more even comparison between the two file systems as ZFS then has a memory requirement of only a few hundred megabytes.

 Reverse engineering and internals

 As of November 2019, Microsoft has not published any specifications for ReFS.
-An open source read-only FUSE driver is under active development and a third-party open-source project to document ReFS is on GitHub.
+An open source read-only FUSE / Linux kernel driver is under active development and a third-party open-source project to document ReFS is on GitHub.

 Paragon Software Group provides a closed-source driver for Windows and Linux.

 Some other Open Specifications mention ReFS specifics and allow for some information about the platform specific behaviour to be drawn from: